ARLunan/Raspberry-Pi-Camera-ROS/Documents/RPCamera-Installation-RP5.md

 transparent support for transporting images in low-bandwidth compressed formats.

-Install raspi-config,  v4l-utils. ros-jazzy-image-transport-plugins,
+Install raspi-config, v4l-utils. ros-jazzy-image-transport-plugins

-\$ sudo apt-get install raspi-config ros-jazzy-image-transport-plugins v4l-utils
+\$ sudo apt-get install ros-jazzy-image-transport-plugins v4l-utils

+While some camera installation procedure incldue installing the Raspberry Pi raspi-config, it is **NOT** recommended be used to set the camera parameers due reports of breaking the SD Card.
+It is useful for setting other Interface Paramnets, such is 12C if that is used.

 - raspi-config: A tool for configuring camera device connection on Raspberry Pi.